-Simple, effective tips to help you to support your immune system
+Simple, effective tips on how to support your immune system

-5 Simple tips to support you to support your immune system through nutrition:
+5 great tips on how to support your immune system through nutrition:

 * Eat a healthy diet in whole, natural foods with plenty of vegetables.
 Include some fruit, varied whole-grains, seeds and nuts, legumes and pulses such as beans and lentils.

 * Have healthy fats, avoiding foods made with refined vegetable oils.

 * Avoid foods high in sugar and anything with synthetic sweeteners.

 * Include the right amount of protein for you from a variety of sources.
 This might be meat, fish, seeds and nuts, tofu, pulses, legumes, dairy produce.

 * Keep properly hydrated with either water or herbal teas and a limited amount of caffeinated drinks.